ApexHAB/apex-lumia/README.md

 Payload consisting of a Nokia Lumia 800 and NTX2 10mW transmitter.

+## ToDo
+*Finish SkyDrive auto-upload.
+*Add logging of errors and data.

 ## Essay

 A custom Windows Phone app, written in C#, gathers data from the various on-board sensors - the most important being the GPS.
 This is then constructed into a standard UKHAS-style sentence.